Tutorial Gateway

 Save R ggplot as PNG using ggsave

-In this example we will show you, How to save the ggplot as the png image using the R ggplot2 ggsave function
+Let us see how to save the ggplot as the png image using the ggplot2 ggsave function.

 library(ggplot2)